exanpe/exanpe-t5-lib/README.markdown

 Some mixins provide additional features to existing components:

   - AjaxValidation : Validate a textfield component with an Ajax request
+  - Authorize : Manage authorizations based on user's roles
   - Dialog : Display a dialog to print information or confirmation on user action
   - PasswordStrengthChecker : Let your users valuate the strength of their passwords with a visual feedback
   - SelectLoader : Load select content options according to a first select component selection

+Some features provide services on page classes:

+  - Security : Use @Authorize annotation to restrict page/method access
+  - Session : Use @ContextPageReset to reset some page information according to a specific context

 Finally, the core Tapestry components have been re skinned to fit better in any application.